Bang1338/strawpng/docs/HOWITWORK.md

 - Reduce size(?): `_0x2845ef`

 ## picasso v3
 Not published, but they improved the obfuscation and used Websocket.
+Here's my **theory**:
+1. Create Websocket once user touch drawing gimmick for first time (this took a while)
+2. Write vector data in JSON everytime you touch, note that they will split JSON for server processing vector easier - **THEORY**
+3. Everytime you touch, encrypt JSON data with AES (or something else) - **THEORY**
+4. Once you send, they close the websocket.

+No final data yet

 ## Rendering
 - picasso v1: local (aka when you draw)
 - picasso v2: server (aka server render the image)
+- picasso v3: server (in real time)

 ## StrawPNG - My approach
 #### Picasso v1 (patched)